Rank and Rent

 Survey the competition

-Attempting to rank your website for an extremely competitive niche is going to be very difficult, and only the most capable SEO experts will be able to do this effectively.
+Attempting to rank your website for a highly competitive niche will be very difficult, and only the most capable SEO experts can do this effectively.

 One thing you can do to reduce the competition is to focus on less in-demand locations.

-For example, rather than attempting to rank a website for ‘cleaners London’, you could instead hone in on ‘cleaners Stratford’.
+For example, rather than attempting to rank a website for ‘cleaners London’, you could hone in on ‘cleaners Stratford’.

-Surveying the competition allows you to work out whether or not you’ll be able to challenge them and also to get a sense of the potential of that niche.
+Surveying the competition allows you to determine whether you’ll be able to challenge them and get a sense of the potential of that niche.

 Avoid address-specific business types

-This address can’t really be changed when a new client rents out the website, so it’s always best to look for a niche where the business address isn’t really important.
+This address can’t be changed when a new client rents out the website, so it’s always best to look for a niche where the business address isn’t essential.

-For example, the home address of a window cleaner isn’t important to the customer.
+For example, the home address of a window cleaner isn’t essential to the customer.
 This is because a window cleaner travels to the customer to conduct their business.
-This is a good example of a niche that does not address specific.

 On the other hand, a business such as a cafe does have a permanent address that customers rely on.
 This makes the cafe niche not very compliant with ranking and renting.

 Choose something you’re passionate about

-Choose a domain name
+Choose a Domain Name

-If you aim to rent out this website to different business owners, then you have to ensure that the domain name is going to universally apply to all of them.
+If you aim to rent out this website to different business owners, you have to ensure that the domain name will universally apply to all of them.